mdhasantaraque/the-maritime-client/README.md

 14. Statically create blog component.
 15. Uses UserContext, routes and PrivateRoute.
 16. Onclick using to create a toast for eny success and error.
+17. Added environment variable.
-17. Also uses toggle for dark mode.
+18. Also uses toggle for dark mode.
-18. Make sure all component is responsive.
+19. Make sure all component is responsive.
-19. At last updated README file.
+20. At last updated README file.
-20. Installed file are : i. react-router-dom, ii.
+21. Installed file are : i. react-router-dom, ii.
 Tailwind, iii.
 React Icon, iv.
 React toastify,